A MASTERPIECE ON THE HIGH LINE

 - Oversized custom wood casement double-pane windows

-- Private elevator entrance and service entrance in each home
+- Private elevator entrance and service entrance for each home

 - Oak doors of 8′